 Speaking of baptism.
 Baptism is the initiation rite of Christianity through which you receive the Holy Spirit and God's grace.
 You are baptized into the "Christian Faith" and not into a particular denomination.
 You may, if your denomination has a "confirmation rite," be confirmed as a Christian member of that denomination.
 Infant baptism is a good thing, but the parents have to remember their part of the Baptismal vows to raise the child and encourage them in the Christian faith, something few parents accept..

 The Communion Table is God's table and not the property of a denomination.
-It should be open to all baptized Christians who wish to receive.
+It is a Christian rite, and should be open to all baptized Christians who wish to receive.
 While some denominations have membership, age, or educational requirements to receive Communion, in my experience most "uneducated" young children understand Holy Communion better than most "learned" adults or theologians.
 Besides, going through a class or being able to recite statements does not mean you understand or truly accept anything.
 Note that Jesus said, "Do this in remembrance of me," and not "Do this in remembrance of me if you have been approved by some human authority."
 It is between God and the individual--not God and "the church" nor "the church" and the individual.
 Besides we are told not to put a stumbling block before children.
 God doesn't need us to protect Himself from us.
-However, the Communion Table must be approached with reverence and some understand of what is occurring, and not casually.
+However, the Communion Table is not something you should take lightly, and it must be approached with reverence and some understand of what is occurring, and not casually.

 Whether the bread and wine of the Eucharist becomes the actual Body and Blood of Christ, contains the actual Body and Blood, is described as simply the "real presences of Christ," "under the form of...," or are something else, is not worth arguing about unless you are a theologian with time on your hands and some single malt.
 Who really cares?
 It is a mystery of our faith, but much human blood has been spilled debating this.
 Something special takes place in a real and personal way at the Communion Table--Christ is present for those with an open heart to Christ's Body and Blood.
 Come, and receive!